 - Invert onto a parchment lined baking sheet and lightly shake.
 Discard parchment and place mold on baking sheet (chocolate side up).

-- Remove from freezer and fill 3 spheres with a tablespoon of hot chocolate mix and 2 tablespoons marshmallow bits each.
+- Fill 3 spheres with a tablespoon of hot chocolate mix and marshmallow to each along with any optional toppings.

 - Place the bottom of an empty sphere on the plate to lightly melt chocolate.
 Place melted chocolate edge on filled half to seal.
 Try to handle chocolate as little as possible.
 Optional: If needed, use a hot spoon, dipped in boiling water and dried to further seal.